Santoi/quantum-chess/extlib/googletest/docs/advanced.md

 googletest's output without affecting code that relies on the behavior of its `<<` operator.

-If you want to print a value `x` using googletest's value printer yourself, just call `::testing::PrintToString(x)`, which returns an `std::string`:
+If you want to charId a value `x` using googletest's value printer yourself, just call `::testing::PrintToString(x)`, which returns an `std::string`:

 ```c++
 vector<pair<Bar, int> > bar_ints = GetBarIntVector();